B-logspace/B-logspace.github.io/about.md

 permalink: /about/
 ---

-Hi, I'm the author of this blog, Bea.
+Hi, I'm the author of this blog, B.

 This space is where I share my ideas and thoughts about various things.